 - B. DERS and ESCOs selling DER products and services, shall: - 1.
 Provide annual information regarding the aggregate number of customers of various DER product categories, under trade secret protection, in a format to be established by the Department, to assist the Department in monitoring DER markets. - 2.
 Provide information on complaints received regarding products and services sold to the DSP and/or marketed on a tool established under the Commission's authority, as requested by the Department. - 3.
-Provide other information as requested by the Department. - C. DSPs shall provide information to assist the Department in monitoring DER markets, including regarding quantities and pricing.
+Provide other information as requested by the Department, whether through informal requests or interrogatories, including but not limited to, information regarding the DERS business operations and financials. - C. DSPs shall provide information to assist the Department in monitoring DER markets, including regarding quantities and pricing.
 The Department shall establish the content, format and frequency of these reporting requirements.